kmceres/Mbovis_pangenome/README.md

-# Scripts and accessory data files for A critical evaluation of Mycobacterium bovis pangenomics, with reference to its utility in outbreak investigation
+# Scripts and accessory data files for: A critical evaluation of *Mycobacterium bovis* pangenomics, with reference to its utility in outbreak investigation
-* Maintained by Kristina Ceres
+Maintained by Kristina Ceres: kc649@cornell.edu

 ## Rscripts
 * world_plot_cluster.R: scripts to create geographic clusters and map plot for **Figure 1**